asntech/improse/README.md

 Make sure the features names are coma separated.

-If you want to compare the indidual predictive power or combinatorial predive power of different features, you need to pass the argument '--compare' with '--features'
+If you want to compare the individual predictive power or combinatorial predictive power of different features, you need to pass the argument '--compare' with '--features'

 	 improse --model svm --feature H3K27ac,Brd4,p300,pGC --compare

-To check the combinatorial predive power of features, you need to combine features with '+' symbole
+To check the combinatorial predictive power of features, you need to combine features with '+' symbol

 	 improse --model svm --feature H3K27ac+Brd4,p300,pGC+pAT --compare

-Here model will test the combinatorial predive power [H3K27ac,Brd4] and [pGC,pAT] along with p300.
+Here model will test the combinatorial predictive power [H3K27ac,Brd4] and [pGC,pAT] along with p300.

-### Set cross-validation
+### Run model with cross-validation
-By default all models are using 10-fold cross-validation.
+By default all models use 10-fold cross-validation.
 If you want to set different fold lets say 5, set '--cv' parameter as:

 	 improse --model rf --feature H3K27ac,Brd4,p300,pGC,pAT,phastCons --cv 5